solo-io/gloo/docs/content/operations/updating_license/_index.md

 If you're a new user whose trial license has expired, contact your Solo.io Account Representative for a new license key, or fill out [this form](https://lp.solo.io/request-trial).
 Make sure to note the expiration date so that you can later replace this new license key before it expires.

-The Gloo Edge Enterprise license is installed by default into a Kubernetes `Secret` named `license` in the `gloo-system` namespace.
+The Gloo Gateway Enterprise license is installed by default into a Kubernetes `Secret` named `license` in the `gloo-system` namespace.
 If that is the case for your installation, then you can use a simple bash script to replace the expired key by patching the `license` secret:

 1. Save the new license key in an environment variable.
    ```bash